D: Peter Yates

 Ken Marshall (Prince Colwyn), Lysette Anthony (Princess Lysa), Freddie Jones (Ynyr), Francesca Annis (The Widow of the Web), Alun Armstrong (Torquil), David Battley (Ergo the Magnificent), Bernard Bresslaw (Rell), Liam Neeson (Kegan), Todd Carty (Oswyn)

-The Welsh Film Board attempted to do its own version of Star Wars with this sword & sorcery adventure which, unfortunately, has dated incredibly poorly.
+The Welsh Film Board attempted to do its own version of Star Wars with this sword & sorcery adventure with a Royal Shakespearean Society cast.

 On his wedding day, a prince sees his bride captured and held prisoner by a giant monster in a teleporting castle.
 A wise old wizard assists him in finding an ancient weapon capable of killing the beast, as well as discovering the location of the castle which begins each new day in a different part of the vast fantasy world.